nishkeni/nishkeni.github.io/_pages/about.md

 Get in Touch
 ======

 If you want to chat with me, please consider using [this](https://calendly.com/nishant-keni) to find a time that works best for you.
-If you've read all the above before talking to me, I already like you!

 <br>